-I get accused of being obsessed with Costco.
-One of my personal jokes is “If Costco doesn’t sell it, I probably didn’t need it”.
+I get accused of being obsessed with Costco, to the point of often telling people that if “If Costco doesn’t sell it, I probably didn’t need it”.
 I am a bigger fan than average, but its become a running joke now with my friends.

 - When I go on vacation, I usually stop by a local Costco and post a picture on Facebook.